eecs130/flexible-api/README.md

 AWS_S3_BUCKET={{YOUR_AWS_S3_BUCKET}}
 ```
 Only the MONGODB_URI is required.
 The AWS variables are only required if you wish to store images remotely.

+If you are working with the Heroku client tools locally, simply create an .env file at the root of your application and save all of your environment variables inside of the file.

 ## S3 File setup instructions (Optional)
 Note that support for images and audio files (e.g. blobs) requires that you set